 • 420 000 minutes of field recordings conducted

 When you listen to one of our sound journeys, every sound is real, and the amazing 3D makes it feel like you’re actually ‘there’.
 Synctuition really is the closest you can get to Shinrin-yoku without leaving your home or office.
-So try it for free, and experience the beauty of a walk in nature from the comfort of your favourite chair.
+So try it for free, and experience the beauty of a walk-in nature from the comfort of your favorite chair.